Atharvakin/HellBot-Extended/README.md

 - type "python3 hell_string.py".
 - hit enter button and wait
 - Do human verification.
-- Select the type of session.
+- Select the type of session:
  - HellBot Session
     - Fill API ID, API HASH, Phone number (with country code).
     - Paste the OTP received on Telegram.
     - If You have Enabled 2-Step Verification then fill your password.
     - Your HellBot Session Will be saved in your Telegram Saved Message.
  - Telethon
     - Fill API ID, API HASH, Phone number (with country code).
     - Paste the OTP received on Telegram.
     - If You have Enabled 2-Step Verification then fill your password.
     - Your Telethon Session Will be saved in your Telegram Saved Message.
  - Pyrogram
     - Fill API ID, API HASH, Phone number (with country code).
     - Paste the OTP received on Telegram.
     - If You have Enabled 2-Step Verification then fill your password.
     - Your Pyrogram Session will be saved in your Telegram Saved Message.

 ------
 ## Disclaimer